ManishPrakkash/collabApp_frontend/DEPLOYMENT.md

    - Check the Vercel build logs
    - Ensure all dependencies are properly installed
    - Verify environment variables are set correctly
+   - For TypeScript errors related to refs in components (like `Type 'RefObject<HTMLInputElement | null>' is not assignable to type...`), make sure to properly type your refs as `React.RefObject<HTMLInputElement> | React.ForwardedRef<HTMLInputElement>`
+   - If you see `Invalid next.config.ts options detected` warnings, check for deprecated options like `swcMinify` which may need to be removed

 2. **Runtime Errors**:
    - Check browser console for JavaScript errors